Two Dollar Radio is a family-run outfit founded in 2005 with the mission to reaffirm the cultural and artistic spirit of the publishing industry.

 Editorial Director / Publicity

 Eric founded Two Dollar Radio with his wife, Eliza, and brother, Brian.
 His writing has appeared in The Brooklyn Rail, The Millions, Los Angeles Review of Books, The Rumpus, Columbus Alive, and on The Billfold.
 In 2008, at the age of 26, Eric and Eliza (Editor's note: Eliza was 28 at the time) were included in Publishers Weekly's '50 Under 40' list, which spotlighted 50 individuals under age 40 working in publishing worth watching.
-He has received the Venable Herndon Award for Excellence in Screenwriting.
+He has received the Venable Herndon Award for Excellence in Screenwriting, and was a finalist in Publishers Weekly's 2016 "Star Watch" program.
 He enjoys playing competitive basketball on the weekends.
 He is the writer and director of the Two Dollar Radio film, I'm Not Patrick.

 Director of Brand / Copy Chief